-Healthy foods and so called ‘superfoods’ can be energy dense, so if we consistently consume more than the energy we expend, then we’ll get fat.
+Healthy foods and so-called ‘superfoods’ can be energy dense, so if we consistently consume more than the energy we expend, then we’ll load on the pounds.
 Blunt but honest.

-I will use a conversation I have had with my husband as an example, who is a a bit of a nut freak, loves his legumes.
-I am constantly buying packets of salt free nuts.
-I said to him, “That is it, make that packet last the week, because I am not buying anymore until then“.
+I will use a conversation I have had with my husband as an example, who is a bit of a nut freak, loves his legumes.
+I am constantly buying packets of salt-free nuts.
+I said to him, “That is it, make that packet last the week, because I am not buying any more until then“.
 His reply is ” What do you mean, nuts are good for you....”.
 “Ummm yes they are a better option than biscuits but also full of fat (good fat) and calories so it doesn’t cancel it out of the equation..”.

 I am not saying you shouldn’t eat these foods but treat them as any other, they are better than most but go easy!